Exlll/ConfigLib/README.md

 when you add configuration elements to your configuration type, or when the `NameFormatter` that was used to create that file is replaced.

-In such cases, fields of configuration types keep the default value you assigned to them and record components are initialized with the default value of their corresponding type.
+In such cases, fields of configuration classes keep the default value you assigned to them and record components are initialized with the default value of their corresponding type.

 #### Null values